Logo

 Who are hackathon mentors?

 Hackathon mentors ensure meaningful experiences for hackers in such time-intensive creative events.
-They may be hovering around the hacking space at in-person events, following their rotation schedule, waiting for hackers to beckon them over to address their queries.
-Mentorship for a virtual hackathon is quite like an offline hackathon, except it happens virtually.
-Therefore, mentors should provide insights into the challenge or thematic subject and assist in skills needed for the challenge.
+They may be in the hacking space during in-person events, following their rotation schedule, waiting for hackers to beckon them to address their queries.
+Mentorship for a virtual hackathon is quite like an offline hackathon.
+Mentors provide insights into the challenge or thematic subject and assist in developing the skills needed for the challenge.
 In other words, the ideal mentors are strategically aligned to the event’s themes and goals.

 Listed below are some professionals who may play the mentor’s role during an event: